ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 **Trace Flag: 699**<br />
 Function: Turn off transaction logging for the entire SQL dataserver<br />
 Link: None

+**Trace Flag: 715**<br />
+Function: Enables table lock for bulk load operations into a heap with no non-clustered indexes.
+When this trace flag is enabled, bulk load operations acquire bulk update (BU) locks when bulk copying data into a table.
+Bulk update (BU) locks allow multiple threads to bulk load data concurrently into the same table, while preventing other processes that are not bulk loading data from accessing the table.
+The behavior is similar to when the user explicitly specifies TABLOCK hint while performing bulk load, or when the sp_tableoption table lock on bulk load is enabled for a given table.
+However, when this trace flag is enabled, this behavior becomes default without any query or database changes.<br />
+Link: [MSDN ms188396]<br />
+Scope: global or session

 **Trace Flag: 806**<br />